ProjektionTV/ws2812-clock/README.md

 ## setup

 1. Connect to the `ws2812-clock` wifi with the password `pR0j3K+10n+v`
-2. open a browser with and put this in the url `192.168.4.1`
+2. open a browser and put this in the url `192.168.4.1`
 3. configure
 4. have fun!

 ## reopen settings

 1. start pressing `BOOT` button in start animation
-2. stop pressing button when `config` is apearing
+2. stop pressing the button when `config` is appearing
-3. you can now folow the steps from **setup** again
+3. you can now follow the steps from **setup** again

 ## OTA